9QIX/Google-Cybersecurity-Certification-Notes/VIII. Put It to Work - Prepare for Cybersecurity Jobs/Week 3/III. Visual communication using a dashboard.md

-# Effective Communication Strategies for Security Professionals
+# Visual storytelling in cybersecurity

 - **Introduction:**
 	- Importance: Communication skills as a valuable asset for security professionals.